openstack/openstack-manuals/doc/common/get-started-object-storage.rst

 Object Storage service overview
 ===============================

-The OpenStack Object Storage is a multi-tenant object storage system.
+The OpenStack Object Storage is a multi-project object storage system.
 It is highly scalable and can manage large amounts of unstructured data at low cost through a RESTful HTTP API.